Emre-Emiroglu/HMPool/README.md

     PoolServiceUtilities.DestroyAllPure(objPure);
     ```
 * Error Handling:
-  * Pool Not Found: If you attempt to get an object from a pool that has not been initialized, an `InvalidOperationException` will be thrown, indicating that no pool has been found for the requested type.
+  * Pool Wasn't Found: If you attempt to get an object from a pool that has not been initialized, an `InvalidOperationException` will be thrown, indicating that no pool has been found for the requested type.
   * Object Type Mismatch: When trying to release an object of a different type than expected (for example, releasing an object that doesn't belong to the correct pool), the system will log an error message, providing details of the type mismatch.

 ## Acknowledgments